 LEPL State Fund for Protection and Assistance of (Statutory) Victims of Human Trafficking (hereinafter the “State Fund”) provides free state services (shelters, psychological-social rehabilitation/support, medical service, legal assistance, translation and interpretation services) through its territorial units (5 shelters and 5 crisis centers) to the alleged victims and victims of THB.

-A 24-hour, toll free national counselling hotline number, providing consultation on the issues of THB is functioning at the State Fund.
+A 24-hour, toll-free national counselling hotline number, providing consultation on the issues concerning THB is functioning at the State Fund.
 Anyone can call the hotline number: 116 006 (Euro number) and receive professional consultations from qualified operators and information about the services of the State Fund.
 Hotline provides free, confidential support 24 hours a day, 7 days a week, for anyone of any age - including non-Georgian speakers.
 The hotline operator provides consultations on Trafficking issues, including information about fund`s services, state compensation, all the necessary legal documents, legal assistance including representation in the court (if necessary, referral) and available in 8 languages: Georgian, English, Russian, Azerbaijan, Turkish, Armenian, Arabic and Persian languages.

 Currently, the state fund operates 5 Crisis Centers for Victims of Violence in Tbilisi, Kutaisi, Gori, Marneuli, and Ozurgeti.
-The State Crisis Centers have been functioning for alleged victims and victims, the centers can provide anyone with any kind of information/consultation about human trafficking and state fund`s services.
+The State Crisis Centers have been functioning for alleged victims and victims, the centers can provide anyone with any kind of information/consultation about human trafficking and state fund services.

 It should be noted that before the admission to our Shelters, beneficiaries are interviewed and informed about internal rules and regulations, and sign agreement with the state fund.
-According to our internal regulations (see attachment 1-5) the state fund provides beneficiaries legal assistance, which includes: awareness raising on legal issues, preparing all the necessary legal documents, legal assistance including representation/advocacy at the courts and other related agencies (if necessary, referral).
-Beneficiaries are informed (in written form) about all the services provided by the state fund through the crises centers.
-If the victim is juvenile his/her legal representative/guardian chooses relevant services; the State fund helps to prepare a civil lawsuit in order to recive state compensation and it represents the victim in the court (see attachment 6-7).
+According to our internal regulations (see attachment 1-5) the state fund provides legal assistance to beneficiaries, which includes: awareness raising on legal issues, preparing all the necessary legal documents, legal assistance including representation/advocacy in the courts and other related agencies (if necessary, referral).
+Beneficiaries are informed (in written form) about all services provided by the state fund through the crises centers.
+If the victim is juvenile his/her legal representative/guardian chooses relevant services; the State fund helps to prepare a civil lawsuit in order to recive state compensation and represents the victim in the court (see attachment 6-7).

-The interpreter services are provided by the state fund (purchasing of the service) in case a beneficiary cannot communicate in Georgian.
+The interpreter services are provided by the state fund (purchasing of the service) in cases when beneficiaries cannot communicate in Georgian.
 This service is determined under internal regulations of the Shelters and the Crisis Centers and the agreement is signed by the beneficiary.
 The victim is well informed about all kind of services provided by the state fund.

 Legal assistance and free legal aid (Article 15)